Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
 There are only two possibilities when a message reaches me: either it's my guy spamming about how he needs communism, or someone who just lent me money for lunch that I didn't intend to pay back.
 But this time, neither.
-That person who pulled me out of the monotony of life back then, was finally finding her way back to my corner of it.
+That person who flicked me in the forehead back then, was finally finding her way back to my corner of it.

-The message that once again, lit up the screen, did exactly what it had done two years ago.
 \
 \
 \